• About

 22 Friday May 2020

-Posted by slvrhawk2014 in Life, Uncategorized
+Posted Life, Uncategorized

 Our new normal brings with it many memories of the past with its ordinary moments and its very special moments, too.
 It is almost as if we have been given the chance to find our new normal as we remember the experiences of what normal used to look like.
 If that sounds confusing to you, well, it sounds confusing to me too.